Wilhelm Mohnke: Battle of Berlin

-After recovering from his wounds, Mohnke was personally appointed by Hitler as the Kommandant (Battle Commander) for the defense of the centre government district of Berlin (Zitadelle sector), which included the Reich Chancellery and Führerbunker.
+After recovering from his wounds, Mohnke was personally appointed by Hitler as the Kampfkommandant (Battle Commander) for the defense of the centre government district of Berlin (Zitadelle sector), which included the Reich Chancellery and Führerbunker.
 Mohnke's command post was under the Reich Chancellery in the bunkers therein.
 He formed Kampfgruppe Mohnke (Battle Group Mohnke) and it was divided into two weak regiments.
 It was made up of the LSSAH Flak Company, replacements from LSSAH Ausbildungs-und Ersatz Battalion from Spreenhagen under SS-Standartenführer Anhalt, 600 men from the Begleit-Bataillon Reichsführer-SS, the Führer-Begleit-Kompanie and the core group being the 800 men of the Leibstandarte (LSSAH) SS Guard Battalion (that was assigned to guard the Führer).

 Although Hitler had appointed General Helmuth Weidling as defense commandant of Berlin, Mohnke remained free of Weidling's command to maintain his defense objectives of the Reich Chancellery and the Führerbunker.
 The combined total (for the city's defense) of Mohnke's SS Kampfgruppe, General Weidling's LVI Panzer Corps (and the other few units) totaled roughly 45,000 soldiers and 40,000 Volkssturm.
 They faced a superior number of Soviet Red Army soldiers.
 There were approximately 1.5 million Soviet troops allocated for the investment and assault on the Berlin Defence Area.

 Since Mohnke's fighting force was located at the nerve center of the German Third Reich, it fell under intense artillery bombardment, which began on Hitler's birthday of 20 April 1945 and lasted to the end of local hostilities on 2 May 1945.
 Street fighting around the Reichstag and Reich Chancellery was bitter and bloody.
 For the Soviets, the Reichstag was the symbol of Nazi Germany and therefore of significant military and political value to capture.

 While the Battle in Berlin was raging around them, Hitler ordered Mohnke to set up a military tribunal for SS-Gruppenführer Hermann Fegelein, adjutant to Heinrich Himmler, in order to try the man for desertion.
 The tribunal consisted of Generals Hans Krebs, Wilhelm Burgdorf, Johann Rattenhuber, and Mohnke himself.
 Years later, Mohnke told author James P. O'Donnell the following:"I was to preside over it myself...
 I decided that the accused man [Fegelein] deserved trial by high-ranking officers...
 We set up the court-martial...
 We military judges took our seats at the table with the standard German Army Manual of Courts-Martial before us.
 No sooner were we seated than defendant Fegelein began acting up in such an outrageous manner that the trial could not even commence.